Robert01101101/tourguide_app/README.md

 ## Notes

-- use `flutter run -d chrome --web-hostname localhost --web-port 60875` to run the app in debug mode, so that auth works (specific port required)
+- use `flutter run -d chrome --web-hostname localhost --web-port 60875 --web-browser-flag "--disable-web-security"` to run the app in debug mode, so that auth works (specific port required)